Today’s internet searchers are savvy: they know there’s a lot of BS out there.

 29. Enigma Public

-Enigma Public exists to be a reliable source for small business data.
+Enigma Public is a data console intended for small businesses.
 They use proprietary machine learning to pull open data and curate it so that insights are easy to glean.
+While full access to its curated data is only available to paying customers, it offers free data samples for individuals and businesses who want to test its console.

 30. 411 Small Business

-411 Small Business Facts is a collection of over 2000 small business poll questions from surveys by the NFIB Research Foundation which have been made available to the public.
+411 Small Business Facts is a searchable database of over 2000 small business poll questions from surveys by the NFIB Research Foundation, which have been made available to the public.
+411 Small Business notes that it contains data on a wide variety of subject matter data that may not be available in other databases.

 31. Kauffman Foundation